tc39/proposal-smart-pipelines/readme.md

 then the pipeline is a bare constructor call.

 **With [Additional Feature BA][]:**\
-If a pipeline body starts with `await`, followed by a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **bare awaited function call**.
+If a pipeline step starts with `await`, followed by a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **bare awaited function call**.